How to Fund a Business Acquisition: Strategic Options | 7 Park Avenue Financial

 YOUR BUSINESS ACQUISITION LOAN

-The type of loan you require will depend on the target company's size, business model, and overall credit quality and often there is no one single best option for all businesses because each situation requires a unique approach.
+The type of loan you require will depend on the target company's size, business model, and overall credit quality.
+Often, there is no single best option for all businesses because each situation requires a unique approach.

 WHAT IS THE BEST FINANCING STRUCTURE FOR YOUR BUSINESS?

-A critical part of making a successful acquisition is negotiating an optimal capitalization plan. and strategy - with enough funds available to run and grow sales revenues.
+Negotiating an optimal financing structure/capitalization plan is critical to making a successful business acquisition. and strategy - with enough funds available to run and grow sales revenues.

 WHAT IS THE VALUE OF THE BUSINESS YOU ARE BUYING?

-Buyers of a business will want to assess and remove any non-recurring costs as a part of their go forward plan in raising debt to fund the acquisition - allowing for further improvement in valuation concepts around 'EBITDA'
+Buyers of a business will want to assess and remove any non-recurring costs as a part of their go-forward plan in raising debt or to raise capital to fund the acquisition - allowing for further improvement in valuation concepts around 'EBITDA'

 OWNER EQUITY / DOWN PAYMENT

-Equity investment is your proof of commitment to the transaction!
+Your down payment / Equity investment is proof of commitment to the transaction in a typical financing package!

-In Canada, buyers will have to demonstrate, via a down payment contribution some percentage towards the buying price, and these funds can come from a variety of sources such as savings, investments, etc, or partner contributions.
+In Canada, buyers will have to demonstrate, via a down payment contribution, some percentage towards the buying price, and these funds can come from various sources such as savings, investments, etc, or partner contributions.

-Equity participation can be a powerful tool in lender negotiations, as well as reducing borrowing costs and showing commitment to success by the buyer while helping in securing more capital for growth and operations.
+Equity participation can be a powerful tool in lender negotiations.
+It can also reduce borrowing costs, show the buyer's commitment to success, and help secure more capital for growth and operations.

 It should not be a secret that lenders feel more comfortable about making a deal with these involved parties because they know there will be a commitment by all parties.
-That equity also will assist in additional cash required if final outcomes fall short of expectations.
+That equity also will assist in additional cash required if outcomes fall short of expectations.
 Shareholders or partners can help back you in this regard.
-Bottom line?
-It is very hard to buy a business without a down payment or the ability to show additional funds available if required.

 SOURCES OF FINANCING

-Term lending has many features that make it useful across industries; however, one key feature often overlooked by new business owners is that these loans come with covenants and the requirement of the business to maintain key financial ratios, as an example: debt to equity.
+Term lending has many features that make it useful across industries; however, one key feature often overlooked by new business owners is that these loans come with covenants and require the business to maintain key financial ratios, such as debt to equity.

-Borrowers should note that if an asset-based lending solution is utilized this type of financing is covenant light/covenant free and at the same time less reliance is placed on personal guarantees or outside collateral often required by more traditional financial institutions.
+Borrowers should note that if an asset-based lending solution is utilized, this type of financing is covenant-light/covenant-free, and less reliance is placed on personal guarantees or outside collateral, which more traditional financial institutions often require.

-Target acquisitions with less than perfect financials and credit history will often be backed up by a good business asset based when the focus cannot just be on the bottom line.
+Target acquisitions with less-than-perfect financials and credit history will often be backed up by a good business asset when the focus is not solely on the bottom line.

 Accessing business credit will always be easier when profit and cash flow from operations demonstrate the ability to be successful in debt service obligations - given that transition periods in acquisitions can sometimes last longer than expected and can pose challenges for management when there is also a turnaround scenario!